Martig3/discord-repost-detector/README.md

 ```
 REPOST_DISCORD_TOKEN=your_discord_bot_token
 REPOST_CACHE_LIMIT=5000
-REPOST_IGNORED_TYPES=link,attachment    --these are the two options, use only one
+REPOST_IGNORED_TYPES=link,attachment    --these are the two options, use only one max or neither
 ```
 `REPOST_CACHE_LIMIT` can be set to any 64bit unsigned integer.